fl00r/pickup/README.md

   "minnow" => 20
 }
 ```
-Values are a chence to get this fish.
+Values are a chance (probability) to get this fish.

 So we should create our pickup.